thephoeron/LLTHW/book/2-14-0-tree-shaker.md

 **Revision Note:** A More recent tree-shaker example is available from [Burton Samograd](https://gist.github.com/burtonsamograd/f08f561264ff94391300), with some relevant chat history from IRC included.

-This chapter will contain exercises on:

-* Concepts of Tree-Shaking
-* A Basic Tree-Shaker for SBCL
-* Improving and Extending the Tree-Shaker
-* Packaging the tree-shaker as a library
-* Extending the 2D-Game engine to use the tree-shaker library

 ## Exercise 2.14.1

 **Shaking Trees vs. Stripping Binaries**